Obamacare controversy hits close to home for Capitol Hill staff

-WASHINGTON (Reuters) - Republican lawmakers opposed to Obamacare have been grappling with a predicament of their own making as they decide whether to move their staff into the new insurance marketplaces tied to President Barack Obama’s healthcare overhaul.
+WASHINGTON, Oct 31 (Reuters) - Republican lawmakers opposed to Obamacare are grappling with a predicament of their own making as they decide whether to move their staff into the new insurance marketplaces tied to President Barack Obama’s healthcare overhaul.

-“The more that Congress experiences the laws we pass, the better the laws are likely to be,” Grassley said at the time.
+“The more that Congress experiences the laws we pass, the better the laws are likely to be,” he said at the time.

-House lawmakers faced a deadline of 5 p.m.
-(2100 GMT) on Thursday to decide whether to fully follow the requirement, or exploit a loophole that allows them to keep certain staff on their existing health insurance plans.
+Now, House lawmakers face a deadline of 5 p.m.
+(2100 GMT) on Thursday to decide whether to fully follow the requirement, or exploit a loophole that allows them to keep certain staff on their current health insurance plans.

 As Republicans and Obama wage a public battle over whether the administration is forcing a questionable social policy on millions of Americans, this mini-drama on Capitol Hill has personal implications for thousands of congressional aides.

-While there is no significant concern that it will cause a brain drain from congressional offices or force staffers onto substandard plans, there is some angst.
+While there is not a significant fear that it will cause brain drain in congressional offices or force staffers onto substandard plans, there is some angst.

 A House Republican aide said staff were nervous because they did not know how much their health costs might increase.